menu icon

 • Workers' Advisers, from BC government, can give you advice and help.
 A Workers’ Adviser may also be able to represent you.

 • Having a lawyer is not required for a review.
 If you would like one, contact Lawyer Referral Service from Access Pro Bono.
-They can connect you with a lawyer for a free initial consultation of up to 30 minutes.
+They offer a free, brief initial consultation with a lawyer to determine your legal needs.
+If you would like further help from your lawyer, you can retain them at an agreeable rate of charge..
 Whether you win or lose your review case, WorkSafeBC policy is not to pay legal fees.

 • Find more help near you on Clicklaw HelpMap.